 Cons: Visible Plus plan has better perks, no discounts on multiple lines

 Best cell phone plan for seniors with AARP discount

 Consumer Cellular | 10GB | $35/month - A plan with AARP discounts

 Pros: Monthly discount for AARP members, includes 5G coverage and discounts on multiple lines

 Google Fi | Unlimited Plus Plan | $65/month | Best plan for globe-trotting seniors

 At $65 a month for just one line of unlimited data, Google Fi's Unlimited Plus is one of the more expensive offerings among the best cell phone plans for seniors.
 And while Google offers discounts on additional lines, a two-person household would still pay $110 each month (or $55 for each line).
-But if you're spending your latter years exploring the four corners of the earth, that high price could be worth it, as Google Fi lets you use your plan when you travel to more than 200 countries.
+But if you've retired to explore the four corners of the earth, that high price could be worth it, as Google Fi lets you use your plan when you travel to more than 200 countries.
 (You can make calls from the US to more than 50 countries for free, as well.)
 With Google Fi optimized for Google's own Pixel phones, this is an unlimited data plan that might appeal to a very specific set of seniors.

 Pros: Talk, text and data available when traveling, optimized for Google phones